-A9.2.5 CONTROLLED ACCESS ZONES (CAZ)
+19.2.17 CONTROLLED ACCESS ZONES (CAZ)

-Where CAZ lines are used, they must comply with the following:
+Where CAZ lines are used, they must be designed to the performance criteria in Exhibit 19-2 and comply with the following:

 - When used to control access to areas where leading edge and other operations are taking place, the CAZ must be defined by a control line or by any other means that restricts access. - When control lines are used, they must be erected not less than 6 feet nor more than 25 feet from the unprotected edge (see definition) or leading edge, except when erecting precast concrete members. - When erecting precast concrete members, the control line must be erected not less than 6 feet nor more than 60 feet or half the length of the member being erected, whichever is less, from the leading edge.